Kepas-Beleglorn/EDXD/README.md

 ## Contribute

-As I dont't have every single OS on my machine, I'd appreciate any help testing EDXD on several OS.
+As I don't have every single OS on my machine, I'd appreciate any help testing EDXD on several OS.
 If you want to help, please see #120 and linked issues.

 ---